Opportunities for teens with the Seattle Parks department

 Service Learning outside of Seattle Parks

 Many teen programs throughout the city have service aspects to their running programs.
 These programs often count towards service learning credits for high school graduation.
-If you are looking to get involved with an outside organization check with our partner United Way of King County or check out these other oppurtunities:
+If you are looking to get involved with an outside organization check with our partner United Way of King County or check out these other opportunities: